 hardly any epiphytes, but the vegetation is dense and lush.

 We drop people as we go, and pick-up some freight from time to time.
 After two hours, we are only three with the driver.
 We drop the other guy at a house in Kourou, and drive 100 metres to my hotel.
-I had hoped for a hotel in an old colonial town, with cafes and restaurants, along with a nice beachfront - and I get disappointed.
-It is is a fairly new living area, and no food in sight.
+I had hoped for a hotel in an old colonial town, with cafes and restaurants, along with a nice beachfront - and I get so disappointed.
+It it is a fairly new residential area, and no food in sight.

 It have rained from time to time, and now it really pours

 down.
 The gate is closed, and apparently, the staff at the hotel will only

 be here after half a hour.
 Luckily enough, a painter is working here, and

 let me in.
 It is half pass four, and besides from eating, I have no plans

 for the day.
 I get my car in the morning, and start exploring.

 1. I'm up too early, and the weather does not